Yitzhak Tshuva

 Yitzhak Tshuva (יצחק תשובה; born July 7, 1948) is an Israeli billionaire businessman.
-He is the chairman of El-Ad Group, which owned the New York Plaza Hotel.
+He is the founder of El-Ad Group, a real estate development and holding company, which owned the New York Plaza Hotel.
 He also owns the Israeli conglomerate Delek Group.
-In 2014, he was listed by Forbes as the seventh wealthiest Israeli.
-In March 2022, Forbes estimated his net worth at US$3.8 billion.
+As of July 2024, Forbes estimated his net worth at US$4.3 billion.

 Early life

 Tshuva was born to a Jewish family in Tripoli, Libya, in 1948.
-Around this time, his paternal grandfather, Rabbi Yosef (Susu) Tshuva, was murdered in the Libyan pogroms.
+Around this time, his paternal grandfather, Rabbi Yosef (Susu) Tshuva, was murdered in the 1948 Libyan riots.

 When Yitzhak Tshuva was six months old, his parents, Rachamin and Julia, and their eight children emigrated to Israel as part of the Jewish exodus from Arab and Muslim countries.
-They settled near the city of Netanya, initially living in a transit camp.
+They were initially housed in a transit camp near Pardesiya before settling in Netanya.
 Tshuva studied at the "Yavne" primary school.
 At the age of 12, Tshuva began working to support his family by taking on construction and farming jobs.
 He did his mandatory military service in the Israel Defense Forces in the Engineering Corps.
 After his service, he began working in the construction and engineering department of the Israeli Defense Ministry, where he was responsible for a variety of construction projects, primarily on military bases all over the country.
 One of these projects included the construction of fortifications along the Bar Lev Line, near the Suez Canal, after Israel captured the Sinai Peninsula from Egypt in the 1967 Six-Day War.